 - Why is chilling recommend for pastry?

-- How long can pastry be store successfully?
+- How long can pastry be stored successfully?

 - Why is a hot oven used for pastry?